ketanbamn11/Project-Private-events/README.md

 This README document provides information on how to set up and run the application.

+# Intorduction
+Its a general application for the user and event management.
+First need to sign-up on the website.
+A user can create events.
+A user can attend many events.
+An event can be attended by many users.

 ## Ruby version

 * Ruby version used in this project: `3.2.2`